rohannes220/Coursera-JavaProgrammingAndSoftwareEngineeringFundamentalsSpecialization/Course2-JavaProgrammingArraysListsAndStructuredData/Projects/VigenereBreakerProject/README.md

 ### Methodology

-- Uses the letter frequencies and Caesar Cipher to break the Vigenere Cipher.
+- Uses the letter frequencies and Caesar Cipher to break the Vigenère Cipher.
 - Principles used:
   - HashSet
   - HashMap